Kmer-File-Format/kff-reference/README.md

 ```

 ## Section: sequences with minimizers

-Most of the kmer technics take advantage of minimizers to partition the kmer space into smaller buckets.
-The minimizers are shared between multiple kmers/sequences ans we can take advantage of that to decrease space usage.
-This section represent a set of sequences that share the same minimizer.
+In many applications, kmers are bins using minimizer technics.
+It means that a succession of kmers or superkmers share a common substring.
+In this file format, in the case where you know sets of sequences that share this kind of substring, you can use minimizer sections.
+The common minimizer is stored at the beginning of the section and deleted in the sequences.
+A index is joined to the sequences to recall the minimize position and be able to reconstruct all the kmers.

 Global variable needed:
 * k: the kmer size for this section.